lenniecottrell/100Days-r2/README.md

   - Build out the book detail page
   #### Notes/Learnings
   - My main app page is currently rendering twice on initial load - I gotta figure that out.
+  - Things not to forget about: TDD, Redux

 </details>